Menu

 A phone call eventually prompted an experiment in courage.

-Fortunately, in that moment something other than myself took over.
-It was if I was whisked into something beyond my own comprehension, because the next 120 days flew by.
+Fortunately, in that moment, something other than myself took over.
+It was as if I was whisked into something beyond my own comprehension, because the next 120 days flew by.
 In fact, after day twenty-one I stopped counting.
 I no longer was ticking off the calendar to when I could finally have a drink.
 Why?
 Probably because I knew in my heart the steady drip of wine each night was simply not serving me, my purpose, my body, or my pocketbook.

 Why was this time different?
 Because I looked at it as something I “got” to do rather than “had” to do.
 I viewed it as a gift rather than a cleanse.

 What is on the other side of a toxic relationship with alcohol?
 More than I could imagine.
 Every morning I wake up and think, “I am so lucky.”
-It’s as though I’ve captured more time in my day and each moment holds a sense of sacredness.
+It’s as though I’ve captured more time in my day, and each moment holds a sense of sacredness.

 I’ve seen sunrises by candlelight, baked banana bread before bed, and gotten more done by 8am than I ever did after 5pm.